Osceola County Sheriff’s Office

 - Must have good public speaking abilities.

 - Must be able to work with limited supervision.

-- Must be proficient in or have the ability to learn Spillman, Word and use of CJNET and Internet.
+- Must be proficient in or have the ability to learn Spillman, Word, and the use of CJNET and the Internet.

 THE OSCEOLA COUNTY SHERIFF’S OFFICE